dieroboter/gvusb2-capture-gui/README.md

 ## instructions
 1. install ffmpeg with ``winget install ffmpeg``
-2. install the required libraries with ``pip install opencv-python numpy Pillow``
+2. install the required libraries with ``python -m pip install opencv-python numpy Pillow``
 3. run the script with with ``python capture.py``

 ## notes